osheanman/osheanman.github.io/index.md

 Call Pool Volunteer
 09/2016-06/2017
 La Jolla, CA
--	Assisted medical staff with patient relations, and guiding patients through the facilities to their appointments.
+- Assisted medical staff with patient relations.
+Served to comfort patients and help guide them to their appointments.

 ---